Xorlent/Easy-Cisco-Backup/README.md

 The simplest bulk Cisco IOS backup/change management tool

 ### Background
 In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with Powershell add-on modules, but I wanted something simple and more portable.
-This tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
+Beyond a Windows machine with Powershell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.

 ### Installation
   - Download the latest Easy-Cisco-Backup release.